andywalton7/sdk-test/source/index.html.md

 ![alt text](source/images/create-manifest-flow.png)

-This section gives more detail on each step of the flow, and provides worked examples.
+This section gives more detail on each step of the flow and provides worked examples.

 <section>